sjaricenco/rethink_challenge_solved/README.md

    Now run the following command: `ng serve`.
 This will launch a local development version of the app.
    **Note:** if the .NET Core API is not running, you will not see any data brought back from the API.

+## How to run .NET API application ##

+Similar to the UI, there are two ways to run the .NET 6 REST API.

+1) Run it locally by navigating to the `/api` folder.
+Open the `RethinkHomeworkAPI.sln` solution in Visual Studio and launch the app in Debug mode.
+2) (Recommended)